Probing wave-optics effects and low-mass dark matter halos with lensing of gravitational waves from massive black holes: Lensing Probability

 \subsection{Optical Depth}

 The optical depth $\tau (\bm \theta^{\rm S})$ for an MBHB with source parameters $\bm\theta^{\rm S}$ at redshift $z_{\rm S}$ is given by~\cite{Schneider:1992, Takahashi:2003ix}: \begin{widetext}

-\end{widetext} The parameters appearing in this equation are the lens redshift $z_{\rm L}$, the lens mass $M_{\rm L}$, the critical (maximum measurable) impact parameter $y_{\rm cr}$, the comoving number density of halos $n_h$, the comoving distance at a given redshift $\chi$, and the halo mass $M_h$, respectively.
+\end{widetext} The parameters appearing in this equation are the lens redshift $z_{\rm L}$, the lens mass $M_{\rm L}$, the critical (maximum measurable) impact parameter $y_{\rm cr}$, the comoving number density of halos $n$, the comoving distance at a given redshift $\chi$, and the halo virial mass $M_{200}$, respectively.
+Note that, within the integrand, $M_{200}$ is a function of $M_{\rm L}$, $z_{\rm L}$, and $z_{\rm S}$, as elucidated in Sec.~\ref{sec:mass_function_to_profile}.